 - WareIQ Intelligently places inventory across its network of 20+ FCs

 - WareIQ picks, packs & ships orders across the online/offline channels

-- WareIQ’s Recommendation engine to choose from a wide network of courier & shipping partners and prioritize shipping speed and logistics cost, with access to WareIQ Rush for same-day delivery
+- WareIQ’s Recommendation engine to choose from a wide network of courier service partners and prioritize shipping speed and logistics cost, with access to WareIQ Rush for same-day delivery

 - Pan India Fulfillment & Darkstore Network: Plug-and-play fulfillment infrastructure with no minimums, which is compliant with Amazon Seller Flex, Flipkart Assured, Myntra and other marketplaces